CenterForDigitalHumanities/rerum_server/API.md

 ## GET

 ### Single object by id

 | Patterns | Payloads | Responses
 | ---     | ---     | ---
 | `/id/_id` | `empty` | 200: `{JSON}`

 - **`_id`**—the id of the object in RERUM.

-- Call over HTTP can be made through GET request to their unique URL Ex. http://rerum.io/rerumserver/id/aee33434bbc333444ff
+Call over HTTP can be made through GET request to their unique URL Ex. http://rerum.io/rerumserver/id/aee33434bbc333444ff

 ### History tree before ID
-As objects in RERUM are altered, their previous state is saved through a history tree.
-You can ask for all parent versions of a given object.

 | Patterns | Payloads | Responses
 | ---     | ---     | ---
 | `/history/_id` | `empty` | 200: `[{JSON}]`

 - **`_id`**—the id of the object in RERUM.
+- **`[{JSON}]`**—an array of the resolved objects of all parent history objects

+As objects in RERUM are altered, their previous state is saved through a history tree.
+Users can ask for all parent versions of a given object.
-- Call over HTTP can be made through GET request to their unique URL Ex. http://rerum.io/rerumserver/history/aee33434bbc333444ff
+Call over HTTP can be made through GET request to their unique URL Ex. http://rerum.io/rerumserver/history/aee33434bbc333444ff

 ### History tree since ID
-As objects in RERUM are altered, their previous state is saved through a history tree.
-You can ask for all child versions of a given object.

 | Patterns | Payloads | Responses
 | ---     | ---     | ---
 | `/since/_id` | `empty` | 200: `[{JSON}]`

 - **`_id`**—the id of the object in RERUM.
+- **`[{JSON}]`**—an array of the resolved objects of all child history objects

+As objects in RERUM are altered, their previous state is saved through a history tree.
+You can ask for all child versions of a given object.
-- Call over HTTP can be made through GET request to their unique URL Ex. http://rerum.io/rerumserver/since/aee33434bbc333444ff
+Call over HTTP can be made through GET request to their unique URL Ex. http://rerum.io/rerumserver/since/aee33434bbc333444ff

 ### By custom query
-The bulk of any application's interactions with RERUM will be in the queries.
-This simple format will be made more complex in the future, but should serve the basic needs as it is.

 | Patterns | Payloads | Responses
 | ---     | ---     | ---
 | `/v1/getByProperties.action` | `{JSON}` | 200: `[{JSON}]`

+- **`{JSON}`**—the properties in JSON format for the query
+- **`[{JSON}]`**—an array of the resolved objects of all objects that match the query

+The bulk of any application's interactions with RERUM will be in the queries.
+This simple format will be made more complex in the future, but should serve the basic needs as it is.
-All responses are in a JSON Array, even if only a single record is returned.
-Submissions must be queries in the form of JSON.
+All responses are in a JSON Array, even if zero records or a single record is returned.
 RERUM will test for property matches, so `{ "@type" : "sc:Canvas", "label" : "page 46" }` will match

 ~~~ (json)
-{
+[{
   "@id": "https://rerum.io/rerumserver/id/ae33ffee5656789",
   "otherContent": [],
   "label": "page 46",